RafeAamir/first-project/README.md

 # first-repo

+# intro
-this is my first repository now i am starting post my projects on github
+this is my first repository from now i am starting to  post my projects on github

+# about project
+this game is a copy of simon says game.